MarcoIeni/release-plz/README.md

 ## Docs

-Lean how to use release-plz in the mdbook [docs](https://marcoieni.github.io/release-plz/).
+Learn how to use release-plz in the mdbook [docs](https://marcoieni.github.io/release-plz/).

 ## Users